 - Avoid unnecessary duplication.
 If the same documents were considered at different stages of the provider’s internal procedures, you only need to send them to us once.
 But please make it clear in the contents page or index when the documents were considered.
 Please also avoid sending duplicates of the same chain of email messages.
 This can make case files very large and make it more difficult to find key information.

-- If you are sending the information to us by email, please keep the attachment size under 20MB per email.
+- If you are sending the information to us via the MyOIA portal or by email, please keep the attachment size under 25MB.

 Use an accessible format